 This method is ideal if you are moving into a retirement community, because you essentially pack all of your items, move them to your new place and then only unpack the items you intend on using.
-You'll have boxes stacked for about three months, but once you hit the three-month mark, you will have unpacked all of the things you actually use, and can simply get rid of the leftover items in the boxes.
+You'll have boxes stacked for about three months, but once you hit the three-month mark, you will have unpacked all of the things you actually use.
+After that, you can simply get rid of the leftover items in the boxes.

 The title speaks for itself in this prioritizing method.
 Gather four boxes in a room and label them with "put away", "give away", "throw away", and "undecided".
 Then go through the room and place any clutter in the box it belongs in.
 This method is useful if you are an indecisive person, giving you more time to think about the items in the undecided box.

 Many things can be donated to charity, which will give you a good feeling about your belongings being enjoyed by someone new.
-Clothing that you no longer wear but is in good shape is always in demand.
+Clothing that you no longer wear but that is in good shape is always in demand.
 Furniture and kitchen items are also needed.
-You will find various local organizations that accept donations.
-If you don’t know where to donate your gently used items and those in good condition, you can check with local senior organizations.
+You will find various organizations throughout Federal Way and the surrounding area that accept donations.
+If you don’t know where to donate your gently used items and those in good condition, check with local senior organizations.

-You can host a garage sale.
+Another idea is to host a garage sale or an estate sale at your old home.
 You’d be surprised at the stuff people will buy for a bargain.
-Not only can you make a little money, but you can use this opportunity to say goodbye to your neighbors.
+Not only can you make a little money, but you can use this opportunity to say goodbye to their neighbors and ensure you have the means to stay in touch as well.
 A sale is a lot of work, so you might want to enlist help.

-If a garage sale is more than you can handle, you still have other options for selling your stuff.
-Contact an auction house or resale shop.
-Some of these places will pay you outright for your items while others will accept them on consignment.
+If a garage sale is more than you can handle, consider contacting an auction house or resale shop.
+Some of these places will pay you outright for your items, while others will accept them on consignment.
 They receive a percentage of the selling price as their fee.

-Sometimes the issue isn’t with lack of space but lack of purpose.
+Sometimes the issue isn’t a lack of space but rather a lack of purpose.
 Where you’re moving, you may not need certain items.
 Think outside the box on a new way to use your belongings.
-If you’re crafty, old clothing you no longer wear or items you kept from your children could be made into quilts or pillows.
+If you’re crafty, old clothing you no longer wear or items worn by your children that you kept can be made into quilts or pillows.
 You can go online and find all kinds of ideas on Pinterest about how to re-purpose items to make them useful again.

 Senior Moving Companies in Federal Way, WA

-Sometimes, when it comes down to it, extra help is needed.
+Sometimes, moving assistance is the best choice for seniors.
+Professionals can assist seniors to move their furniture, clothes, and other belongings to their new home.
+Some companies also assist with packing.
 Here is a short list of Federal Way moving companies that could make the transition to retirement community living that much easier.